IvanTrutnev/script/readme.md

   - Viewing shared formulas
   - Like/dislike functionality
   - Edit mode in viewing shared formula
-  - Login/logout via google, twiiter
+  - Login/logout via google, twiiter, facebook

 KS also was builded using [PWA] concept.
 As service worker was used script generated via [sw-precache].
-Thereby core functionality available in offline.
+Thereby it core functionality available in offline.

 # [Life demo]